forsyde/f2cc/f2cc/branches/v0.2pa/source/ticpp/readme.txt

 <h2> Code Status.  </h2>

 TinyXML is mature, tested code.
 It is very stable.
-If you find bugs, please file a bug reinterface on the sourceforge web site (www.sourceforge.net/projects/tinyxml).
+If you find bugs, please file a bug report on the sourceforge web site (www.sourceforge.net/projects/tinyxml).
 We'll get them straightened out as soon as possible.